himanshu2454/Kunteksto/docs_source/source/intro.rst

 .. rubric:: Footnotes

 .. [#f1] S3Model is called the Esperanto of information management.
 Kunteksto is the Esperanto translation for *Context*.
-See: https://simple.wikipedia.org/wiki/Esperanto
+See: https://simple.wikipedia.org/wiki/Esperanto for more information about the Esperanto language.